tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 - [linux-arm64][download-link-linux-arm64]
 - [osx-x64][download-link-osx-x64]

-> To download and run on *Windows*, you may need to trust the executable multiple times.
+> To download and run on *Windows*, you may need to "keep" and/or "trust" the executable multiple times.

 > To download and run on *Linux* (or [*Windows Subsystem for Linux*][wsl]), the following script may be useful for installing and verifying the `cwsim` executable version:
 >